-Cloud security is a vast topic that can mean different things to different organizations.
-At the simplest level, cloud security is how an organization applies cybersecurity to the technology and business processes it runs through the cloud.
+Cloud security can mean different things to different organizations.
+At the highest level, cloud security is how an organization applies cybersecurity to the technology and business processes it runs through the cloud.
 From there, the subject quickly gets more complex.

-- Compliance in the cloud: how a vendor’s compliance does not guarantee your organization’s compliance
+- Compliance in the cloud: a cloud vendor’s compliance does not guarantee your organization’s compliance;

 Understanding the above issues will help your organization reach the right cloud security solution, security standards, and information security program.

 Due to ever-increasing cyber risks, security in the cloud is a vital business requirement.
 Cloud use is accelerating, so one must understand the difference between public versus private cloud security.